micahco/canvas-effects/README.md

 #### seed

 Changes the amount of random points generated based on the area of the element.
-A smaller number will produce more points, resulting in worse performance.
+A smaller number will produce more points, resulting in lower performance.

-`seed: <int> // Default: 8000`
+`seed: <Number> // Default: 8000`

 #### point